About acute myeloid leukaemia (AML)

 What is acute myeloid leukaemia (AML)?

 Acute myeloid leukaemia is a cancer of the immature myeloid cells.
 These immature myeloid cells are called blast cells.
 The blast cells are overproduced and crowd your bone marrow, preventing it from making healthy blood cells needed by your body.
 If your white cells cannot work properly, it leads to an increased risk of infection.
-For more information please read our information booklet on Understanding Acute Myeloid Leukaemia (pdf, 2 MB).
+For more information please read our information booklet on Understanding acute leukaemia: AML and ALL.

 How common is AML?